MarcusGastaldello/FRICOSIPY/docs/model_input_files.md

 <br style="clear: both;" />

-The model illumination input file determines whether grid nodes across the spatial domain ( 𝑥 , 𝑦 ) are illuminated by the sun for any given timestep in a standard calendar and leap year ( 𝑡 ) :
+The model illumination input file determines whether grid nodes across the spatial domain $(x,y)$ are illuminated by the sun for any given timestep in a standard calendar and leap year $(t)$ :

 The `create_illumination_netcdf.py` utility program can create this file from an existing static file.